auth0/node-oauth2-jwt-bearer/README.md

 ## Developing

-This package uses npm workspaces.
+This monorepo uses npm workspaces.
 You must have `npm >= @7.14` to develop this package

 To run a command in the context of a workspace from the root use the `--workspace` or `--workspaces` arguments.